 Tour option: Canterbury Ghost Tour

-Contrary to Canterbury, Dover packs a powerful punch with just a trio of attractions that makes it one of the top cities in Southern England.
+Contrary to Canterbury, Dover packs a powerful punch with just a trio of attractions.
 These include Dover Castle, White Cliffs of Dover, and the add-on Fan Bay Deep Shelter at Dover Cliffs.

 Dover Castle is the largest in England and coined the Gateway to England.
 The castle turned fort during World War II has had many modifications throughout its history.
 Its significance lies in the fact that Dover is the closest point from England to France and continental Europe.